-Descriptive applysics All women giving birth at a participating NUIC site between Descriptive analysis: All women giving birth at a participating NHS site between 2015 and 2020.
+Descriptive analysis: All women giving birth at a participating NHS site between 2015 and 2020.
 Qualitative Work Package: 1.
 Women who are pregnant or have given birth within the last 12 months.
 2. UK Midwives within and outside of study sites.
 3. UK Neonatologists within and outside of study sites.
 4. UK Obstetricians within and outside of study sites.
-5. UK Paediatricians within and outside of study sites Exclusion criteria Women who have opted-out.
+5. UK Paediatricians within and outside of study sites 6.
+Maternity Care Assistants within study sites 7.
+Student Midwives within study sites 8.
+Lay representatives (who have experience of supporting women local to case study sites who have given birth recently) Exclusion criteria Women who have opted-out.
 Births where a midwife is not present.
 Treatment duration N/A Follow-up duration To midwifery discharge Planned study period April 2018 - August 2021 Primary objective To establish whether for low risk women who use a pool during labour, waterbirth, compared to leaving a pool prior to birth, is as safe for mothers and infants.
 Secondary objectives The secondary study objectives will set pool use and waterbirth in the context of NHS care.
 The study will describe: 1) The overall proportion and characteristics of women who use a pool for labour or birth, compared to those who do not use a pool.
 2) The characteristics of, and outcomes for, women with identified risk factors at labour onset, who use a pool during labour.
 3) The characteristics of, and outcomes for, women who develop labour complications who use a pool during labour.
 4) Factors associated with high and low rates of pool use in individual maternity units.
 Primary outcomes Maternal primary outcome: Obstetric Anal Sphincter Injuries (OASIS).

-Infant primary outcome: A composite of 'adverse infant outcomes or treatment' to include: (a) any neonatal unit admission requiring respiratory support (b) antibiotic administration within 48 hours of birth (with or without culture proven infection); and (c) intrapartum stillbirth or infant death.
-Secondary outcomes Maternal secondary outcomes: Maternal Intrapartum: Shoulder dystocia and required management, management of the third stage of labour, whether the placenta, was intended to be, or was, delivered in or out of water), need and reason for obstetric involvement in woman's care including sepsis, maternal position at birth, treatment for haemorrhage, incidence and management of perineal and other genital trauma.
+Secondary outcomes Infant primary outcome: A composite of 'adverse infant outcomes or treatment' to include: (a) any neonatal unit admission requiring respiratory support (b) antibiotic administration within 48 hours of birth (with or without culture proven infection); and (c) intrapartum stillbirth or infant death.
+Maternal secondary outcomes: Maternal Intrapartum: Shoulder dystocia and required management, management of the third stage of labour, whether the placenta, was intended to be, or was, delivered in or out of water), need and reason for obstetric involvement in woman's care including sepsis, maternal position at birth, treatment for haemorrhage, incidence and management of perineal and other genital trauma.
 Maternal Postnatal: duration of postnatal stay, breast feeding, higher level care, and maternal readmission to hospital within seven days of birth.
-Infant secondary outcomes: Timing of cord clamping, Apgar scores resuscitation, cause of intrapartum stillbirth or infant death.
-Incidence of: snapped umbilical cord prior to clamping, skin to skin contact at birth, first breastfeed within first hour, culture proven infection; brachial plexus injury; treatment for jaundice; readmission to hospital within seven days of birth; therapeutic hypothermia; neonatal unit admissions; respiratory support.
-A further set of secondary outcomes will be piloted at University Hospital o Wales (UHW) including, highest CRP results, successful / attempted lumba puncture, blood culture positive with a recognised pathogen (excluding skir commensal organisms).
+Infant secondary outcomes: Timing of cord clamping, Apgar scores, resuscitation, cause of intrapartum stillbirth or infant death.
+Incidence of: snapped umbilical cord prior to clamping, skin to skin contact at birth, first breastfeed within first hour, culture proven infection; brachial plexus injury; treatment for jaundice; readmission to hospital within seven resuscitation, cause of intrapartum stillbirth or infant death.
+Incidence of: snapped umbilical cord prior to clamping, skin to skin contact at birth, first breastfeed within first hour, culture proven infection; brachial A further set of secondary outcomes will be piloted at University Hospital of Wales (UHW) including, highest CRP results, successful / attempted lumbar puncture, blood culture positive with a recognised pathogen (excluding skin commensal organisms).
 Intervention Birth in water following water immersion during labour